NervanaSystems/ngraph/doc/sphinx/source/glossary.rst

       Tensors are maps from *coordinates* to scalar values, all of the same type, called the *element type* of the tensor.

+   Tensorview

+      The interface backends implement for tensor use.
+When there are no more references to the tensor view, it will be freed when convenient for the backend.

    model description

       A description of a program's fundamental operations that are